obonaventure/cnp3/book/transport/transport.rst

 Reliable data transfer on top of a perfect network service
 ----------------------------------------------------------

-The transport layer entity that we will design will interact with a user in the application layer and also with an entity in the network layer.
+The transport layer entity that we design will interact with a user in the application layer and also with an entity in the network layer.
 According to the reference model, these interactions will be performed by using `DATA.req`and DATA.ind` primitives.
 However, to simplify the presentation and avoid a confusion between a `DATA.req` primitive issued by the user of the transport layer entity and a `DATA.req` issued by the transport layer entity itself, we will use the following terminology :

  - the interactions between the user and the transport layer entity are represented by using the `DATA.req`, `DATA.ind`, ... primitives
  - the interactions between the transport layer entity and the network layer service are represented by using `send` instead of `DATA.req` and `recvd` instead of `DATA.ind`

 This is illustrated in the figure below.